Birth Support Agreement

 I draw on my knowledge and experience to provide you with emotional support and physical comfort measures.
 If the need arises I can help you communicate with your midwife and medical care givers to ensure that that you have all the information you need to make informed decisions during pregnancy, labour, bonding and early parenting.
 I can provide a continuous friendly face for you (and your partner), make suggestions for planning and preparing your birth and bonding environment and building rapport with your midwives and medical attendants,

 I can help safeguard your bonding period and am available to talk to after the baby is born.
 I do not come between you and your partner but rather support both of you.
 During labour my aim is to ‘hold your space’ so unless you request my physical support, my role is to ‘be’, not necessarily ‘do’.
 In the current climate it may be that my physical presence is not possible, however I will be with you virtually if that works for you.

 Whatever your decision is about how you plan to feed your baby I am able to support you.
 It can be useful to discuss feeding before your baby is born so that you are best prepared and have the support you need available.
 We can include this in our discussions.

 How do I provide this service to you?

-I prefer to meet with you and your partner at least twice before labour starts.
+I prefer to meet with you and your partner at least twice before labour starts, and if necessary this may be via zoom or other online media.
 These meetings are used for getting to know each other, to explore and discuss your priorities, any fears or concerns, and to plan how we might best work together.
 We usually look at your birth plan and/or any preparation and I can acquaint you with signposts and information as well as some of the comfort measures I have found helpful in the past.